solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/okta/_index.md

 ![Okta Sign In](./okta-sign-in.png)

-Gloo has redirected you to the `/callback` endpoint we configured in the AuthConfig, with the information it got from Okta OIDC added as a query string to create a Cookie.
+Gloo Edge has redirected you to the `/callback` endpoint we configured in the AuthConfig, with the information it got from Okta OIDC added as a query string to create a Cookie.
 This cookie contains both an `access_token` and an `id_token` from Okta.
 The `id_token` is a JWT from which we will extract claims to drive fine-grained RBAC decisions later in this exercise.

 After this callback, the normal request flow continues and the upstream application responds.
 You should get output that looks something like below.
 In particular, note the `Cookie` header supplied by Okta containing both an `access_token` and an `id_token`.

 ![GlooTest Response](./glootest-get-1.png)

-You can also test other `httpbin` endpoints via the Gloo gateway.
+You can also test other `httpbin` endpoints via the Gloo Edge gateway.
 For example, consider this base64 conversion service endpoint:  https://glootest.com/base64/R2xvbyBpcyBhd2Vzb21lCg==

 ![GlooTest Base64 Conversion](./httpbin-base64.png)